snowplow-archive/snowplow.github.com/_posts/2015-06-03-schema-guru-0.1.0-released-for-deriving-json-schemas-from-jsons.md

 ---

 We're pleased to announce the first release of [Schema Guru] [schema-guru], a tool for automatic deriving JSON Schemas from a collection of JSON instances.
+This release is part of a new R&D focus at Snowplow Analytics in improving the tooling available around JSON Schema, a technology used widely in our own [Snowplow] [snowplow] and [Iglu] [iglu] projects.

 Read on after the fold for: